rusch1981/ClaimsBasedAuth/README.md

 static users.

 *Note - IUserStore must be used in conjunction with correct implementation of IProfileService also located in Startup.cs.
-The current configuration may not work with InMemoryUserStore*
+The Automatic Windows Authentication Configuration may not work with InMemoryUserStore*

 ##### Setting up Users and Client in the Database